Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Probabilistic Safe Online Learning and Recursive Feasibility

+We now discuss the necessity of taking a control input action that may not help in achieving the task (as defined by $u_\text{ref}$) but might significantly help in securing the feasibility of the SOCP.
+Revisiting \eqref{eq:var_feas}, note that the matrix $\gpGramUB(x|\mathbb{D}_N)$ characterizes how the variance term $\gpsigmaB^2$ grows with respect to different control directions.
+If all the data points $(x_j,u_j)$ consisting $\mathbb{D}_N$ are control inputs from $u_\text{ref}$, then the uncertainty growth in the safe control direction $L_gB(x)$ can be potentially high, especially if $L_gB(x)$ and $u_\text{ref}$ have distinct directions.
+In this case, the condition $\eigval(x|\mathbb{D}_N) <0$ of Lemma \ref{lemma:sufficient} may not be satisfied and the SOCP might soon become infeasible.

+This situation happens if the system under the GP-CBF-SOCP is in regions where the CBF constraint is not active and the solution of \eqref{eq:gp-cbf-socp} is identical to $u_{\text{ref}}$.
+The problem shows up when the system later approaches the safe set boundary and the CBF constraint becomes active (indicating that a safety control action is needed).
+When this happens, $\eigval(x|\mathbb{D}_N) <0$ may not hold and there might not exist any control input direction along which the controllability of the CBF is dominant over the growth of the uncertainty.
+This would then compromise the recursive feasibility of the SOCP.

+The crux of our algorithm is to make sure we never end up in this situation.
+We accomplish this by applying control inputs (and adding those points to the dataset) that reduce the value of $\lambda_\dagger$ in a \textit{precautious} event-triggered fashion before the uncertainty grows in the safe control direction severely.

-Algorithm \ref{algo:safelearning} shows a concrete implementation of our safe online learning framework.
-We propose using the GP-CBF-SOCP of \eqref{eq:gp-cbf-socp} as the control law for system \eqref{eq:system} whenever the value of $\eigval$ lies under a threshold $-\thres <0$, which is a negative constant close to $0$.
-However, if the value of $\eigval$ reaches $-\thres$, we propose taking a control input along $\usafe$ and adding the resulting measurement to the GP dataset, with the goal of reducing the uncertainty along the direction of $\usafe$ and consequently decreasing the value of $\eigval$ to below $-\thres$ for the following time steps.
-Nonetheless, since apart from guaranteeing safety we also want the reference controller $u_{\text{ref}}$ to accomplish its objective without being too conservative, in addition to the event-triggered updates when $\eigval$ reaches $-\thres$ we propose collecting time-triggered measurements to update the dataset, with triggering period $\tau$.
+Algorithm \ref{algo:safelearning} shows the concrete implementation of this framework.
+As a default, whenever the value of $\eigval$ lies under a threshold $-\thres <0$ (a negative constant close to $0$), the GP-CBF-SOCP \eqref{eq:gp-cbf-socp} determines a safety-filtered control.
+Under this case, the feasibility of the SOCP is guaranteed by Lemma \ref{lemma:sufficient}, so such a safe control input can always be determined.
+However, if the value of $\eigval$ reaches $-\thres$, we take a control input along $\usafe$ and add the resulting measurement to the GP dataset, with the goal of reducing the uncertainty along the direction of $\usafe$ and consequently decreasing the value of $\eigval$ to below $-\thres$ for the following time steps.
+In addition to the event-triggered updates when $\eigval$ reaches $-\thres$, we also collect time-triggered measurements to update the dataset, with triggering period $\tau$, to constantly maintain low uncertainty.
 Thus, Algorithm \ref{algo:safelearning} constructs a time-varying dataset $\mathbb{D}_{N(t)}$ and implicitly defines a closed-loop control law.